 Topical works by Lera Auerbach and John Luther Adams inspired by the Arctic Environment.

 Global warming and rising oceans were not issues of concern to Debussy as he composed his symphonic sketches for La Mer in 1905.
 In contrast, this is something which occupies the minds of Lera Auerbach and John Luther Adams − artists who are both inspired by Arctic conditions − in these highly topical works.
-The programme kicks off with Beethoven’s Prometheus, who stole fire from the gods and gave it to humanity.
 In Arctica, Auerbach herself is the soloist, and is accompanied by Joshua Weilerstein leading the orchestra and the Oslo Philharmonic Choir.
 Arctica has been commisioned by the Oslo Philharmonic together with National Geographic and the National Symphony Orchestra in Washington.

 Claude Debussy’s (1862−1918) favourite harmonies and ability to create evocative musical moments rich in association are revealed as soon as silence is broken by harps and damped strings at the beginning of the composer’s La Mer.
 Then, everything is about the colours, sounds and light evoked in Debussy’s rich and nuanced writing for orchestra, with his extensive use of pentatone and whole tone scales, and his freeing of dissonant chords from the rigid framework of functional harmony to sound free, in and of themselves.